Frequently Asked Questions

 The Stata code I downloaded from the Gateway uses different file names than the data I have.
 Why is this?

-One of the advantages of using the Gateway's Stata code to create a Harmonized dataset is that our code links every survey item to the corresponding variable in its particular survey dataset.
-This link depends on having the same version of the data because dataset names and variable locations often change between release versions.
+The Gateway's Stata Creation code pulls original survey variables directly into Stata's working memory to create Harmonized variables.
+To pull in the correct original survey variable from the survey data requires the specification of the exact file name of each original survey dataset.
+Many studies update the dataset names variable locations between release versions.
 If you are given a 'file not found' error message when running Stata, you may not be using the most recent release of the survey data.
 Please make sure you have the latest version of the survey data.
 If you still encounter an error, please write to us at firstname.lastname@example.org and we will help you as quickly as possible.

 My version of Stata won't let me open the Harmonized dataset because there are too many variables.
 What can I do?

-If you do not have access to the full version of Stata, you can identify the variables you would like to use by searching or browsing for your items of interest on the Surveys at a Glance page, or you can download and search through the codebook that accompanies the Harmonized dataset on the Download Data and Links page.
+Some versions of Stata only allow users to read fewer variables into working memory than are in some of our Harmonized datasets (e.g. Stata/IE).
+All versions of Stata will allow users to pull select variables into Stata from a dataset with more variables than it could read at once.
+You can identify the variables you would like to use by searching or browsing for your items of interest on the Surveys at a Glance page, or you can download and search through the codebook that accompanies the Harmonized dataset on the Download Data and Links page.
 You can create a smaller dataset for your personal use by updating the variable names, filepath, and dataset name in the following Stata code: use variable1 variable2 variable3 using "filepath\H_dataset.dta".

 I see a question in the questionnaire that does not have a harmonized variable.
 How can I merge the harmonized dataset with the original study data?

-It is very simple to merge the Harmonized datasets with the original study data using the unique individual identifier employed by the study.
+It is very simple to merge the Harmonized datasets with the original study data using the unique identifiers employed by the study.
 You can identify the variables from the original study data you would like to use by searching or browsing for your items of interest on the Surveys at a Glance page, or you can look through the original survey questionnaire or datasets.
-After you have called in the Harmonized dataset (or the variables you want from the Harmonized dataset), you can update the unique individual identifier, filepath, dataset name, and variables in the following Stata code: merge 1:1 studyID using "filepath\dataset_name.dta", keepusing(variable1 variable2 variable3).
-If the dataset corresponds to household rather than individual data, then you will need to change the merge from 1:1 to 1:m, m:1, or m:m and use the appropriate unique household ID rather than the unique individual identifier.
-This method would also work when merging variables between the Harmonized HRS, RAND HRS, and RAND HRS Family datasets.
+In Stata you can merge in these orginal survey variables with the Harmonized data using the following Stata code: merge 1:1 studyID using "filepath\dataset_name.dta", keepusing(variable1 variable2 variable3).
+It is important to remember that all Harmonized datasets are individual-level, where each record is one person, but original survey data files can also be couple, household, community, or child-level datasets.
+All possible identifiers from each study are kept as part of the Harmonized dataset to allow for the merger to original survey datafiles which are not necessarily also individual-level.
+If the original survey dataset is not individual-level, then you will need to change the merge from 1:1 to m:1, 1:m, or m:m and use the appropriate identifier rather than the unique individual identifier.
+This method would also work when merging variables between the Harmonized HRS, RAND HRS, and RAND HRS Family datasets

 Instructions for Commons Tasks